-There are several reasons why these careers are continuing to grow.
+It's easy to see why these careers are continuing to grow.
 One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
-There's also the transition away from R-22 Freon®, which affects old models.
-Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s driven an increase in new construction homes.
+It's also important to consider R-22 Freon® coolant, which impacts any system still using it.
+Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s spurred further growth in new construction homes.

 - Air conditioners